skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 });
 ```

-When webpack finds a dynamic import it will assume that code should be code split
+When webpack finds a dynamic import, it will assume that code should be code split
 and lazy loaded.
 Technically, you could stop here and officially have done
 code splitting!
 However, there's likely a reasonable amount of optimization that
 can still be done.